anant1525/akka_streams/README.md

 # akka_streams

-This is for testing the akka streams
+For testing the akka streams use jdk 8